 Sweet, Buttery Acorn Squash Made 3 Ways

-Acorn squash is a vegetable that can be roasted in the oven, giving it a sweet and nutty flavor.
+Acorn squash is a winter squash that can be roasted in the oven, giving it a sweet and nutty flavor.
 Roasting the squash is an easy alternative to boiling or steaming it, which many people find less appealing, or bland.
 The squash can also be mashed after roasting to make it easier for young children and those with sensitive teeth to eat.

 Servings: 4 servings